 Changing jobs does not always mean you will lose your pension.
 You can enrol in another workplace scheme after you change your employment circumstances.

 As a rule, you can continue making contributions to your old pension.
-You can even combine the old and new schemes together in some cases.
+So, transferring your pension (combining the old and new schemes together) is possible in some cases.
 Your fund provider will offer you the best advice about your options if you take a new job or take leave from work.

 Leaving a job within two years means you might qualify for a refund of any paid contributions.
 Contact your scheme provider for more information if this applies to you.